awsdocs/aws-iot-docs/developerguide/custom-auth.md

 ## HTTP<a name="custom-auth-http"></a>

 Devices sending data to AWS IoT Core by using the [HTTP Publish API](https://docs.aws.amazon.com/iot/latest/apireference/API_iotdata_Publish.html) can pass credentials either through request headers or query parameters in their HTTP POST requests\.
 Devices can specify an authorizer to invoke by using the `x-amz-customauthorizer-name` header or query parameter\.
 If you have token signing enabled in your authorizer, you must pass the `token-key-name` and `x-amz-customauthorizer-signature` in either request headers or query parameters\.
-The `token-signature` value must be URL\-encoded\.
+Note that the `token-signature` value must be URL\-encoded when using JavaScript from within the browser\.

 The following example requests show how you pass these parameters in both request headers and query parameters\.